-After decades of Military members Social Security Number (SSN) being used for identifcation purposes, the Department of Defense (DOD) has announced they will be removing all Social Security numbers from Military and DOD ID cards and replacing them with a DOD Identification Number.
+After decades of Military members Social Security Number being used for identification purposes, the Department of Defense (DOD) has announced they will be removing all Social Security numbers from Military and DOD ID cards and replacing them with a DOD Identification Number (DOD ID Number).

 For more information see the Defense Manpower Data Center (DMDC) website.

 FTC Disclaimer About Reviews: I was provided with a complimentary copy of the book or product unless otherwise stated in the review, however, the opinions I have expressed are my own.